henrystern/Metadata-Extractor/README.md

 ## Tips ##
 * To avoid encoding errors, import the CSV into an Excel sheet using Excel's "from text/CSV" tool
-* After importing run this macro in Excel to activate the hyperlinks:
+* After importing run this script in Excel to activate the hyperlinks:
   ```VBA
   Sub activateHyperlinks()